IgnisUmbrae/TOTD-text-extractor/README.md

-# Typing of the Dead string extractor
+# Typing of the Dead text extractor

 ## What does this do?